kulmeher/TSWD-Repository/final-project-part-three.md

 This story arc proved to be very useful for the rest of the project development.
 However, data challenges in Part 2 led to an update of the Resolution to reflect the statistical unreliability of the effectiveness of the San Francisco ban due to paucity of large sized data sets [^3], and studies which indicated that the ban increased tobacco usage in San Francisco[^4].
 Though my information search led to an explanation ([Campaign for Tobacco Free Kids](https://www.tobaccofreekids.org/assets/factsheets/0416.pdf)) for the contradicting nature of these results, I decided to stay away from the comparison entirely.

 #### Part 2
-In the second week, I began work with the data that I had originally outlined for use.
+In the second week, I began work on the final form of my project on Shorthand for narrative, supplemented by data visualization.
+I had hoped to use the data that I had originally outlined for use.
 Here, I ran into the challenges described above.
+I found myself unable to tell the story I had hoped to tell about San Francisco.
+I looked with other stories that I could tell with my data, but found that the CDC datasets that I hoped to work with were yearly datasets, with information at state levels about nicotine usage.
+This data had already been used to create easily accessible visualizations

+In week two, I dove deeper into my user research, recruiting folks who I knew to be active users of nicotine, occasional users of nicotine, and never users of nicotine.

 [^1] Koh, H. K., & Douglas, C. E. (2019).
 The San Francisco Ban and the Future of e-Cigarettes.
 JAMA, 322(16), 1540. https://doi.org/10.1001/jama.2019.16181

 [^2] California Prohibits Retailers from Selling Flavored Tobacco Products. (n.d.). https://www.cdph.ca.gov/Programs/CCDPHP/DCDIC/CTCB/Pages/CAFlavorTobaccoLaw.aspx#:~:text=On%20November%208%2C%202022%2C%20California,selling%20most%20flavored%20tobacco%20products.

 [^3] Zhu S-H, Braden K, Zhuang Y-L, Gamst A, Cole AG, Wolfson T, Li S. (2021).
 Results of the Statewide 2019-20 California Student Tobacco Survey.
 San Diego, California: Center for Research and Intervention in Tobacco Control (CRITC), University of California San Diego.

 [^4] Friedman, A. S. (2021).
 A Difference-in-Differences Analysis of Youth Smoking and a Ban on Sales of Flavored Tobacco Products in San Francisco, California.
 JAMA Pediatrics, 175(8), 863. https://doi.org/10.1001/jamapediatrics.2021.0922